OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/updating-linux.md

 ---
 title: Updating Linux
-description: With Octopus Deploy you can update Linux with a runbook as part of a routine operations task.
+description: With Octopus Deploy you can update and patch Linux machines with a runbook as part of a routine operations task.
 position: 50
 ---
-Like all other operating systems, Linux needs updates and patches to keep it up-to-date and secure.  with Runbooks, you could automate the process of performing routine mainenance such as installing updates.
-Going one step further, you could schedule this activity using a Runbook scheduled trigger.
+Like all other operating systems, Linux needs updates and patches to keep it up-to-date and secure.
+With Runbooks, you could automate the process of performing routine maintenance such as installing updates.
+Going one step further, you could also schedule this activity using a scheduled runbook trigger.

 ## Create the runbook